 Why is it important to assess muscle strength?

-One of the most important consequences of the loss in physical performance was a major prognostic indicator for the development of physical disability, frailty, loss of physical autonomy, nursing home admission, hospitalization, and even mortality.
-In recent years, it has been shown that larger muscle mass only is not sufficient to maintain functional capacity in older age [1, 2].
-Although sarcopenia is associated with increased risk of physical disability and poor quality of life, a number of studies to date showed that muscle composition (i.e. muscle quality) rather than muscle mass is related to better physical function[1, 2].
+A standout amongst the most critical consequencesof the loss in physical performance was a noteworthyprognostic indicator for the development of physical disability, frailty, loss of physical autonomy, nursing home admission, hospitalization, and even mortality.
+In recent years, it has been appeared that larger muscle mass only is not adequate to keep up functional capacity in more established age [1, 2].
+Despite the fact that sarcopenia is related with expanded risk of physical disability and poor quality of life, various investigations to date demonstrated that muscle composition (i.e. muscle quality) instead of muscle mass is related to better physical function[1, 2].

 According to the revised European consensus on sarcopenia, muscle strength is the primary parameter of sarcopenia [3] which is an Independent Condition by an International Classification of Disease, Tenth Revision, Clinical Modification (ICD-10-CM) Code.
 In fact, it is well recognized that strength is better than mass in predicting adverse outcomes or physical limitation [4-9].
-Altogether, the progressive mismatch between muscle mass and strength and power suggests a progressive deterioration of muscle “quality” that also could be perceived as being representative of the age-associated decreased ability of muscle to adapt to its environment, as for example following a bed rest or during a training program.
+Altogether, the progressive inadequacy between muscle mass and strength and power suggests a progressive deterioration of muscle “quality” that also could be illustrative as being representative of the age-related decreased ability of muscle to adapt to its environment, as for example following a bed rest or during a training program.
 Muscle quality, referring both to micro- and macroscopic changes in muscle architecture and composition, and to muscle function delivered per unit of muscle mass, is also impaired with aging [3].
-Indeed, a number of studies showed that muscle quality rather than muscle mass is related to better physical function [10].
-More evidence demonstrated that muscle strength would be a better indicator of functional capacity, risks of hospitalization, and mortality than muscle mass [2, 11].
+Indeed, several studies demonstrated that muscle quality rather than muscle mass is linked to better physical function [10].
+More evidence has shown that muscle strength would be a better indicator of functional capacity, risks of hospitalization, and mortality than muscle mass [2, 11].
 In light of this, low muscle quality (defined as the ratio of strength to muscle mass) and low muscle strength have been suggested as potential indexes for identifying individuals at risk of functional impairments [12, 13].
 Factors influencing muscle strength?

-Throughout the literature, different factors that could influence muscle strength decline and its relation with functional capacities have been identified.
+Different factors potentially influencingmuscle strength decline and its relation with functional capacities have been identified in the literature.
 The most important factors are described in the present section.

 Age

-Aging process leads to a distinct muscle mass and strength loss [14].
+Aging process is accompanied by adistinct loss of muscle mass and strength[14].
 Maximum strength is between 20th and 30th life years [15, 16].
-Pronounced changes with aging process take place after 50th life year.
+Changes marked with aging process occur after 50th life year.
 From this age, we observe a loss of muscle strength of 1.5–5%/year [17, 18].
 According to Leblanc et al., age would explain 6-44% of the variability of muscle strength [19].
-The loss of muscle strength with age is accompanied by a decrease in muscle quality [12].
+The loss of muscle strength with age comes along with a decrease in muscle quality [12].
 This is more greater in lower limbs than in upper limbs [20].
-Moreover, the decrease in muscle quality is observed when muscle strength is measured using a concentric approach [21, 22] while the findings are more conflicting when muscle strength is assessed using isometric [21, 23] or eccentric approaches [24, 25].
-Furthermore, the relationship between muscle quality and age is dependent on how muscle mass is estimated.
+Moreover, the decrease in muscle quality is observed when muscle strength is measured using a concentric approach [21, 22] whereas the findings are more contradictory when muscle strength is assessed using isometric [21, 23] or eccentric approaches [24, 25].
+Furthermore, the way muscle mass is estimated influences the relationship between muscle quality and age.3.2.
 Sex